FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 ![](https://fiware.github.io/tutorials.Roles-Permissions/img/create-app.png)

-To create a new application via the REST API, send a POST request to the `/v1/application` endpoint containing details of the application such as `name` and `description`, along with OAuth information fields such as the `url` of the webservice to be protected, and `redirect_uri` (where a user will be challenged for their credentials).
-The `grant_types` are chosen from the available list of OAuth2 grant flows.
-The headers include the `X-Auth-token` from a previously logged in user will automatically be granted a provider role over the application.
+To create a new application via the REST API, send a POST request to the `/v1/applications` endpoint containing details of the application such as `name` and `description`, along with OAuth information fields such as the `url` of the webservice to be protected, and `redirect_uri` (where a user will be challenged for their credentials).
+The `grant_types` are chosen from the available list of OAuth2 grant flows which are discussed in a [subsequent tutorial](https://fiware.github.io/tutorials.Securing-Access) The headers include the `X-Auth-token` from a previously logged-in user will automatically be granted a provider role over the application.

 #### 3 Request: